 Jungle Bells at the San Diego Zoo

 While there are festive animal feedings and talks, there is also a live performance of ‘Twas the Night Before Christmas with dances and music.
 You can purchase tickets on-site, online, or get the Go San Diego Pass here.

 Groupon always has great deals on Zoo Tickets: Buy Your Zoo Tickets Here

-Ice Skating by the Sea
+Ice Skating On the Beach

 Among the San Diego Christmas activities, what’s more memorable than ice skating?
-It’s also at the Hotel Del Coronado from November 22nd to January 5th.
+It’s also at the Hotel Del Coronado from November 17th to January 7th, 2024.
 The times it’s open varies depending on the upcoming holiday.
 However, on average, it is open at least 6 hours on a normal day and around 2 plus hours on some holidays.

-The holidays can be a magical time and if you play your cards right, you can create loads of memories for your Christmas in San Diego.
-I like to think that it’s never about where you are but about the memories you create there so why not make the season especially memorable.
+The holidays can be a magical time, and if you play your cards right, you can create loads of memories for your Christmas in San Diego.
+I like to think that it’s never about where you are, but about the memories you create there, so why not make the season especially memorable?

 Last Updated on September 19, 2023 by Maria Haase